Olosko23/Blog-Client/README.md

 ### Login

-- Allows users to log in to their accounts
+- Allows users to log in to their accounts.

 ### Signup